-Please refer to Section 11.2 of this manual for detailed inspection procedures for the remainder of the vehicle.
+Please refer to Section 11.2 of this manual for detailed inspection procedures regarding the wheels.

 Remember, the pre-trip vehicle inspection must be passed before you can proceed to the basic vehicle control skills test.

 11.6 - Taking the CDL Pre-trip Inspection Test